 Andean Trails can book all your international and domestic flights for this trip and for UK passengers; we have full ATOL bonding and can book flights with most airlines.

 International flight prices are variable and usually can only be guaranteed at the time of booking.
 If you would like to upgrade to business or first class, or even arrive at an earlier date/depart at a later date we can also arrange this for you.

-Please contact us for flight and acclimatisation advice especially if you do make a connection on the same day.
+Please contact us for flight advice especially if you do make a connection on the same day.
 It is important to purchase a through ticket and not separate tickets for connections, so that you are covered for any delays.
-Passengers with separate tickets who are delayed run the risk of having to buy an entirely new ticket to continue their journeys.
+Passengers with separate tickets that are delayed run the risk of having to buy an entirely new ticket to continue their journeys.

 Please note all airline schedules are subject to change and are out of our control.

 Almost all flight tickets are now e-tickets.
 Any that are not will be handed to you on arrival in South America – this is most common for flights on smaller planes in Amazon areas such as Guyana/Bolivia.

 The final travel instructions we send you some 2-3 weeks before departure will list the latest flight times, flight numbers etc as well as list your e-ticket numbers and booking reference code (6 characters i.e. GB75RK).
 This is what you will need to check in with.

 Depending on the airline, we can reserve some seats for you at the time of booking your international flights with us.